 A NaN (Not a Number) can be represented by any of the many bit patterns that satisfy the definition of NaN.
-The hex value of the NaN shown in Table 2-5 is just one of the many bit patterns that can be used to represent a NaN.
+The hex value of the NaN shown in Table 5, "Bit Patterns in Double-Storage Format and Their IEEE Values," on page 24 is just one of the many bit patterns that can be used to represent a NaN.